-Celestin Freinet – a “reformative” schoolteacher
+Célestin Freinet – a “reformative” school teacher

-The famous schoolteacher and educator Célestin Freinet (1896-1966) taught in Saint-Paul de Vence between 1928 and 1933.
+The famous school teacher and pedagogue Célestin Freinet (1896-1966) taught in Saint-Paul de Vence between 1928 and 1933.

 Printed their own newspaper

-Started own school in Vence
+Started his own school in Vence

 The boys’ school in Saint-Paul de Vence was active until 1985.